 To this effect, Paul has worked very hard over the last 6 months to win the hearts of his sales management team and sales force.
 He has tried to personally connect with all members of the teams.
 He has met face to face with every rep in the sales force and has also met with many of the key opinion leaders.
-Positive comments like “this is the first time a sales director has met with me” coupled with endless requests to meet with customers has been an encouraging sign for Paul that this approach has merit.
+Positive comments like “this is the first time a sales director has met with me” coupled with endless requests to meet with customers have been an encouraging sign for Paul that this approach has merit.

-Paul is the type of leader that that can motivate the people around him to achieve extraordinary results.
+Paul is the type of leader that can motivate the people around him to achieve extraordinary results.

 Let’s See How Paul’s Organizations Inspires Him

 Sales leaders are responsible for meeting company revenue targets, motivating their teams and ensuring customer satisfaction.
 Interestingly, most large organizations make it difficult for these people to make a difference.
-They burden sales leaders with support people who complicate decision making, put up road blocks and prevent innovation.
+They burden sales leaders with support people who complicate decision making, put up roadblocks and prevent innovation.
 In fact, the decision making power shifts from these leaders to support positions that have little contact with the customers.

-In Paul’s case, there are several non performing sales reps on the team, whom Paul would love to fire.
+In Paul’s case, there are several non-performing sales reps on the team, whom Paul would love to fire.
 HR and legal mandate that these reps are put on a performance improvement program for at least 6 months.
 Paul knows that this will only continue to have a negative impact on sales performance.
-Despite Paul’s development of some innovative programs, Paul and his team routinely come up against bureaucracy and road blocks.
+Despite Paul’s development of some innovative programs, Paul and his team routinely come up against bureaucracy and roadblocks.

 Paul has found that even the smallest initiatives require discussions and approvals which continually drain his energy.